davidly/ntvcm/README.md

 The app supports tracing to the ntvcm.log file.
 Instruction tracing includes a disassembler that shows instructions either as 8080 or Z80 depending on the mode.

-Performance of the CPU emulator is faster than the half-dozen other emulators I looked at.
-I wrote the code to be more readable than other emulators, whose use of lookup tables and macros I found to be nearly inscrutable.
+Performance of the CPU emulator is > 25% faster than the half-dozen other emulators I looked at.
+I wrote the code to be more readable than other emulators, whose use of lookup tables and macros I found to be nearly inscrutable (though I'm sure that's just me).
 An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table.
-The same applies for other tables.
+The same applies to other lookup tables.

+Cycle counts are pretty close, but not precise.
+I used documented numbers, which are sometimes incorrect.
+And I made guesses for cycle counts for undocumented Z80 instructions.

+Support for Z80 undocumented instructions and the Y and X flags passes the tests specified above, but I can't vouch for more than that.

+The two versions of Turbo Pascal and the apps they generate use a tiny fraction of Z80 instructions.
+It took a day to implement the former, and three more days to implement the latter.
+Getting the undocumented featuers to work too an extra couple days.
+The invaluable resources required to do that are listed in x80.cxx.
+No single resource was 100% correct or complete.
+It takes a village :)

     NT Virtual CP/M 2.2 Machine: emulates a CP/M 2.2 i8080/Z80 runtime environment